 Girl Scouts of Nassau County makes every effort to ensure that no girl is turned away due to a lack of funds.
 Financial Aid is available to families who are unable to pay for Girl Scout expenses due to financial hardship.

-Girl Scouts of Nassau County depends on the Family Campaign, as well as contributions from friends, businesses and corporations, foundations and government grants.
+Girl Scouts of Nassau County depends on the Family Partnership, as well as contributions from friends, businesses and corporations, foundations and government grants.
 The Girl Scout Cookie Program, the Fall Products Program, and income from program fees for camping and special events are important revenue sources.
 Funds received support the continuing Girl Scout legacy in Nassau County.

 If you are interested in Volunteering with Girl Scouts, please fill out the Adult Volunteer Interest Inquiry form for ways to get started.